-Support the pedestal using a hoist and sling, and remove the hardware (6, 7 and 9) securing the drive flange (30, Figure 5) to the engine bellhousing.
+Support the pedestal using a hoist and sling, and remove the hardware remove the hardware (6, 7 and 9) securing the drive flange (30, Figure 5) to the engine bellhousing.
 Separate the assemblies by pulling the pedestal straight away from the engine.